 The Paris of 1828 was a sparkling, exciting city, a world of art and culture far removed from the sleepy villages where Zoe had spent her early life.
 Charles’ bistro, however, was a humble establishment, frequented mostly by rough workmen who talked, joked, and quarreled raucously, loudly calling for service from their waitress, Zoe.
 Not by nature a timid person, she was unafraid of them; nonetheless, she found their vulgarity and bold advances offensive.
 Her decisive firmness in dealing with them earned her the eventual respect of the clientele, who recognized her goodness and altered their crude manners somewhat in her presence.
 Without a doubt, this was the lowest point in Zoe’s life.
 Charles sympathized with his sister’s feelings and tried to shield her as much as possible from any unpleasantness.
 But as the months wore on, Zoe’s patience was wearing thin and giving way to panic at the prospect of being trapped in her seemingly hopeless situation.

 At this point, her brother Hubert’s wife, Jeanne, persuaded Zoe’s father to let Zoe live with them in Chatillon, where Jeanne conducted a boarding school for wealthy young ladies.
 Although Pierre consented, Zoe did not fit into this environment much better than she did at Charles’ restaurant.
-Being a 23-year-old unschooled, simple country girl, she was totally out of place among her refined, fashionable, well-educated and much younger schoolmates.
+Being a 23-year-old, unschooled, simple country girl, she was totally out of place among her refined, fashionable, well-educated and much younger schoolmates.

 A few weeks after her arrival in Chatillon, while visiting the Sr. Superior at the Hospice, Zoe noticed a portrait of a priest on the wall of the parlor.
 With shock, she recognized him as the same man who had appeared in her dream four years earlier!
-Upon inquiry, she was told that he was St. Vincent de Paul, founder of the Sisters of Charity.
+Upon inquiry, she was told that he was St. Vincent de Paul, founder of the Daughters of Charity.
 Her confessor, upon hearing of this, told Zoe, “St. Vincent de Paul calls you!
-He wishes you to be a Sister of Charity.”
+He wishes you to be a Daughter of Charity.”

 Now that Zoe’s vocation seemed clear, she set about dealing with the obstacles in her way — namely, gaining the consent of her father and that of the Sr. Superior of the Hospice.
-Again, Zoe enlisted the aid of Jeanne, who because of her similarity to Zoe’s mother (her cousin), was a great favorite of Pierre’s.
+Again, Zoe enlisted the aid of Jeanne, who because of her similarity to her cousin, Zoe’s mother, was a great favorite of Pierre’s.
 Somehow Jeanne convinced him to allow Zoe to enter the convent.
 He did, however, extract a petty revenge by denying Zoe her dowry.
 Though this must have hurt Zoe tremendously, she never at any time spoke ill of her father.
 Fortunately for Zoe, Hubert and Jeanne generously assured her that they would supply the dowry she needed to enter the convent.

-Now Zoe had to convince the Sisters of Charity to accept her as a postulant.
+Now Zoe had to convince the Daughters of Charity to accept her as a postulant.
 To all outward appearances, Zoe had little to offer them.
 She was illiterate and her personality was of the shy, calm, silent type that was often misconstrued as cold and apathetic.
 But the Assistant Superior, Sr. Francoise Victoire Sejole, who would later become Zoe’s closest friend in the religious life, had gotten to know Zoe well, because Zoe often accompanied her on calls to the sick poor.
 Sr. Sejole saw past outward appearances to the beauty and depths of Zoe’s soul.
 She convinced the Sr. Superior Josephine Cany that Zoe was “a good village girl, the kind St. Vincent loved,” and offered to teach Zoe everything she required to enter the seminary in Paris.
 Sr. Cany agreed, and at last Zoe was free to follow the path God had laid out before her so many years ago.